NGMunia/Campus-Network-topology/README.md

 **Control plane Policing (CoPP)**

-CoPP is a security feature that protects the control plane of a router from unnecessary or Denial-of-Service (DoS) traffic12.
+CoPP is a security feature that protects the control plane of a router from unnecessary or Denial-of-Service (DoS) traffic.
 It ensures routing stability, reachability, and packet delivery by providing filtering and rate-limiting capabilities for the control plane packets.

 CoPP utilizes the MQC model similar to QOS in its implementation.